SINGHxTUSHAR/Heart_Failure_Prediction_LogicsticRegression/README.md

 --------------------------------------------------------------THEORY------------------------------------------------------------------------------------

-Created a heart failure prediction model which will predict the heart failure based on the age and other attributes.
+I have created a heart failure prediction model that will predict heart failure based on age and other attributes.
 I have used a data set of around 300 data points.

 The accuracy achieved is 84.69% by using the Logistic Regression.
-The accuracy can be easily increases by increasing the data points or entities.
+The accuracy can be quickly increased by increasing the data points or entities.

-Different libraries are used in this model to import different methods like Histogram , list , array and many different methods.
+Different libraries are used in this model to import different methods like Histogram, list, array, and many different methods.
 Some of these libraries were:
 * pandas
 * numpy
 * matplotlib